DUI Test Refusals in Philadelphia

 Sobriety testing can be performed when the officer pulls you over or at a later time if you are taken into custody.
 It is important to note that you may also be permitted to have a third party perform an additional chemical test to use as evidence in your case.

-To learn more about chemical testing and the penalties for refusing one, you should continue reading and speak with an experienced Philadelphia criminal defense lawyer.
+To learn more about chemical testing and the penalties for refusing one, you should continue reading and speak with an experienced criminal lawyer in Philadelphia.

 Penalties for Refusing a Chemical or Breathalyzer Test After DUI in Philadelphia